thepolarbear0818/blog/pages/docs/faq.md

 Before opening a new issue we require that you read the FAQ in full and that you check out the [settings page](/docs/settings).
 We also ask you to look for existing issues that address your problem, before opening redundant ones.
-After you open a new issue we ask you to contribute to it, by providing the needed details and by respecting the guidelines of the repository.
+When opening a new issue make sure you follow the template if it exists, and after you did we ask you to contribute to it, by providing the needed details.

-When these simple rules are not respected, issues might be closed.
+When these simple rules are not respected, issues might be **closed** by mantainers.

+Suggestions, improvements and contributions to LibreWolf are appreciated in the form of merge requests, or alternatively well documented issues.
+We suggest interested contributors to join us on Matrix.

 ### I have a problem.
 Where do I open a new issue?

-Once you have red the contribution guidelines and you are sure you want to open a new issue, follow these rules:
+Once you have read the contribution guidelines and you are sure you want to open a new issue, follow these rules:

 - if the problem is OS-specific, use one of